 4. Natural Drugs Are Safe

 Marijuana and mushrooms are two drugs (out of many) that are considered natural; there are no chemicals involved.
 It’s a wide misconception that nature-grown highs aren’t addictive and dangerous when taken by the wrong person.
 While the plants themselves aren’t to blame, the danger of abuse lies in the user’s personality and neurology.

 5. Quitting Is Easy

 Drug addiction isn’t simple.
 As addicts, our bodies literally need the drug in order to function properly.
-This is why withdrawal is sometimes so life-curdling painful – like a nightmare that never stops.
+This is why ANR Subutex withdrawal timeline is sometimes so life-curdling painful – like a nightmare that never stops.
+But with right Drug addiction help VA, many can recover.
 Quitting is more than putting the drugs down – as William Mercado said, “Abstinence and recovery are two different things.”